 \subsection{Conjectured semi-universality of the stress tensor}

 In \S \ref{Tetrad} we demonstrated that each of the ${\cal L}_n$ (see \eqref{lnlim}), on the appropriately twisted $S^3 \times S^1$, is proportional to $\gamma^4(\theta)$; this result is universal i.e.\ it holds for any CFT$_4$.
-This striking local result also holds in the high temperature limit reviewed in \S\ref{ttpf} (see \cite{Bhattacharyya:2007vs}).
+This striking local result also holds in the high-temperature limit reviewed in \S\ref{ttpf} (see \cite{Bhattacharyya:2007vs}).
 This is the case at all values of $\omega_i$, i.e.\ even away from the small $\nu_i$ limit.
-In the high temperature limit, moreover, more is known.
-The authors of \cite{Bhattacharyya:2007vs} also demonstrated that the stress tensor in the high temperature limit also takes the simple, universal and local form
+In the high-temperature limit, moreover, more is known.
+The authors of \cite{Bhattacharyya:2007vs} also demonstrated that the stress tensor in the high-temperature limit takes the simple, universal and local form

-at leading order in the high temperature limit.
+at leading order in the high-temperature limit.
 In this subsection we conjecture that a similar result holds in the limit \eqref{limnew} studied in this paper.
 Concretely, we conjecture that the stress tensor, in this limit, takes the form